SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 ## 🤝 Contributions

+Qiran Hu

+- Completed the following tasks

+    - 4 research papers and reflections
+    - The Github README page
+    - Open Issues for milestones; assign owners; use Projects/Boards

-Qiran Hu will be working on developing the new architecture of the AI tutor
+- Developing the new architecture for the AI tutor

 - Designing the muti-agent workflow and developing graph-based structure for better retrieval system

 - Maintaining the Github page and fixing minor issues

-Tony Yu:
+Tony Yu
--
--
+- Completed the following tasks

-Ryan Pearlman: 2 Research papers and reflections,
+    - 2 research papers and reflections
+    - Your proposed approach and why it will improve on prior art
+    - Initial concept and value proposition

+- Creating a new memory framework for the AI tutor

+Ryan Pearlman

+- Completed the following tasks

-- Completed 2 research papers and reflections, problem & importance and initial risks & mitigation sections of proposal.
+    - 2 research papers and reflections
+    - Problem statement and why it matters
+    - Target users and core tasks
+    - Initial risks & mitigation (privacy, bias, safety, reliability)

-- Will work on design and workflow of app in coming checkpoints.
+- Working on the design and workflow of app in coming checkpoints

-Rosie Xu:
+Rosie Xu

--
--
+- Completed the following tasks

+    - 2 research papers and reflections
+    - Competitive landscape: existing systems/tools and their shortcomings
+    - Plan for Checkpoint 2 validation via prompting (see CP2)

+- Working on analyzing different existing tools and their limitations

 ---